 Schedule a special hands-on, interactive class with the EarthWays Center to dive deeper into green living topics such as waste, energy efficiency and conservation, stormwater management, and more.
-EarthWays Center offers these unique personalized presentations to meet the goals of your specific field trip experience.
 Each 60-minute class features a hands-on activity or experiment to get students thinking, learning, and exploring green.
-Activities are designed to be grade-level appropriate and vary for each class offering.
-Sessions serve up to 30 students. \$180 (ZMD schools receive a 50% discount).
-Email earthways.edu@mobot.org or call (314) 577-0281 to discuss options and pricing.
+Sessions serve up to 30 students. \$180 at the Sophia M. Sachs Butterfly House (BH)